A Celestial Gem through the Ages

 The term “lapis lazuli” comes from the Latin lapis (stone) and the Arabic lazaward (blue), literally translating to “blue stone.”
 Its rich coloration and historical legacy make it a symbol of royalty, divinity, and mystery.

-Egypt: The Royal and Divine Stone
+Egypt: The Royal and Divine Stone in Ancient Civilizations

 In ancient Egypt, lapis lazuli was sacred.
 It was used in amulets, scarabs, and burial masks—including the famed mask of Tutankhamun—to guide the soul in the afterlife.
 Egyptian queens and priestesses wore lapis jewelry and used powdered lapis in cosmetics, believing it provided divine protection and spiritual insight.